Your Power: Live performances

 On May 11, 2021, Eilish appeared on The Late Show with Stephen Colbert for her first live rendition of "Your Power".
 As with the music video, she performed the song in the middle of a desert.
 Her brother, Finneas O'Connell, accompanied her on acoustic guitar and provided additional vocals.
 The two also featured in an official live performance of the song for Vevo that premiered via YouTube on July 18, 2021.
 Kyle Goldberg directed the video, set in a narrow hallway with walls entirely covered by curtains, and had it filmed all in one take.

 Eilish hoped to reinforce the stories present in Happier Than Ever's songs through visual media, using the official live performance for "Your Power" as an opportunity to do so.
 The video took place at the Biltmore Hotel in Los Angeles, which was selected to convey the intimate, Old Hollywood aesthetic she envisioned for the album.
 It was chosen to visually evoke the feeling of transitioning into adulthood, one of Happier Than Ever's primary themes, as well.
 To further this end, Eilish carefully curated the color palettes for the set design, influenced by her synesthetic perceptions of the album.
 The curtains in the video are orange, juxtaposed against the golden interior of the hotel.

 After the album's release, Eilish performed "Your Power" in Happier Than Ever: A Love Letter to Los Angeles, a concert film that premiered on Disney+ on September 3, 2021.
 She included it in the set list of a 2022–2023 world tour in support of Happier Than Ever.
 Eilish, who used the song as the concerts' midpoint interlude, sat down with Finneas to sing together and play acoustic guitars.
-"Your Power" appeared in Eilish's headlining sets for three music festivals: Life Is Beautiful in 2021, and Coachella and Glastonbury in 2022.
+"Your Power" appeared in Eilish's headlining sets for five music festivals: Life Is Beautiful in 2021, Coachella and Glastonbury in 2022, and Lollapalooza and Reading Festival in 2023.
+The song was also added to the set list of her 2024-2025 world tour in support of her third studio album Hit Me Hard And Soft, starting with the show in Nashville on November 6, 2024, replacing "Male Fantasy".

 Eilish also dedicated live performances of the song to express her views on political causes.
 She performed it with Finneas to show solidarity for Ukrainian peoples displaced due to the 2022 Russian invasion.
 The move was done in participation of the worldwide "Stand Up for Ukraine" rally on social media.
 During that year's Glastonbury Festival, Eilish performed "Your Power" to protest the overturning of Roe v.
 Wade by the US Supreme Court, a landmark decision that removed abortion's status as a constitutional right in the country.
 She spoke of the decision: "Today is a really, really dark day for women in the U.S. I'm just going to say that as I cannot bear to think about it any longer in this moment."